TensorSpeech/TensorFlowASR/docs/decoders.md

 - **`lm_alpha=0` with an `lm` set still costs a full LM call per step** — it is a no-op mathematically, not computationally.
 Pass `lm=None` to skip the work.
 The same holds for `lm_beta=0`: `"ilme"` still runs the second joint call, and `"lodr"` still runs the low-order LM.
 Set `lm_type="shallow"` to skip it.
 - **ILME roughly doubles the joint cost.** The prediction network is reused, but the joint runs twice per step on all `B * W` rows.
 LODR exists precisely to avoid this.
 - **No weight tuning is provided.** `λ` and `λ_I` are dataset-specific and both papers tune them on held-out data.
 There is no sweep helper in this repository.
-- **TFLite export drops every LM setting.** See the note in 4.8.
-Pre-existing, and not specific to the internal LM correction.
+- **TFLite export cannot carry LM state between calls.** The settings do carry over (4.8), but `PredictOutput` has no LM state field, so a fused export is only correct fed one whole utterance per call — the same limitation as the bullet above, reached through a different door.
+It also means the LM weights land in the flatbuffer, so a large external LM makes a correspondingly large `.tflite`.
 - **No timestamps and no n-best output** — only the single best hypothesis is returned.

 ### 4.11 Verification